 Squid Game season 2 is confirmed, according to the Korean drama's creator.
 And now we've got new details on potential cast member returns and a (slightly wide) window for its release.
-Squid Game has been a worldwide sensation, topping the U.S. Netflix Top 10 list for several weeks.
+Squid Game has been a worldwide sensation (Netflix is even making a Squid Game reality show), topping the U.S. Netflix Top 10 list for several weeks.
 Season 2 is a no-brainer and writer-director Hwang Dong-hyuk has finally indicated he's started the process of developing it, and he also confirmed two returning cast members.

 Squid Game is part Hunger Games, part Battle Royale — and one of the best Netflix shows.
 It revolves around a mysterious survival competition, which invites 456 adults who have all struggled financially in life to play.
 They engage in traditional children's games — such as tug of war and red light/green light — but with deadly twists, in the hope of winning about $38.5 million.
 There's a lot of violence and blood; this is not a show for the faint of heart or stomach.

 The nine-episode first season premiered September 17 on Netflix and entered the Top 10 list two days later at No. 8.
 By its fourth day, on Sept.
 21, the show had attained No. 1.

 Here's everything we know so far about Squid Game season 2.